NMBI’s role and key functions

 - Make decisions and give directions relating to the imposition of sanctions on registered nurses and registered midwives.

-NMBI is also responsible for the promotion of careers in nursing and midwifery.
+NMBI is also responsible for the provision of information on careers in nursing and midwifery.

 The Board of NMBI comprises 23 members, eight of whom are registered nurses and midwives.
 The majority of Board members are not nurses or midwives.
 For more information on our current Board, visit the Board members page.